kpi-ua/CodeStyle/CSharp/README.md

     Dollar
 }
 ```
-Why: consistent with the Microsoft's .NET Framework and consistent with prior rule of no type indicators in identifiers.
+Why: consistent with the Microsoft's .NET and consistent with prior rule of no type indicators in identifiers.

 ***
 Based on [dotfactory C# Coding Standards and Naming Conventions](http://www.dofactory.com/reference/csharp-coding-standards).